Reviews You Can Rely On

 sony wh-1000xm6 - we measured noise cancellation for the xm6.

 We measured noise cancellation for the XM6.
+Credit: Matt Lighthart

 Noise Cancellation

+The ANC offers near-perfect silence in a simulated cafe with clashing dishes, humming fans, and buzzing conversations.
 The hear-through mode is equally stunning, relaying ambient sounds with great detail.
-We could carry on a conversation without taking them off, and we could hear footsteps behind us and fans humming nearby.
-While many headphones have a loud or unnatural playback, the XM6 relays sound with a natural and pleasant quality that we enjoyed.
+While many headphones have a loud or unnatural sound quality, the XM6 delivers sound with a natural and pleasant quality that we enjoyed.

 We were pleasantly surprised by how responsive and accurate the XM6 touch controls were.
+Credit: Matt Lighthart

 Controls